Where do you want to travel ?

 Here are a few things you need to ensure you have a great experience in this magical place.
 Some of these things you can obtain in town, thereby also contributing to the local economy:

-GALAPAGOS CRUISE PRICES AND AVAILABILITY: GOLONDRINA / FRAGATA YACHTS
+DEPARTURES AND AVAILABILITY: GOLONDRINA & FRAGATA YACHTS

 *We work directly with boat owners and tour operators in the Galapagos, thereby avoiding additional costs, unlike travel operators like Viator, Get Your Guide and Civitatis which rely on third-party local operators.

 After a lot of research, I found a travel assistance service that really works and helps in difficult moments.
 Good travel insurance that covers flight cancellations is key and, in purchasing this, travelers that visit my blog also get a 5% discount.